 And, of course, I have a 20gig iPod with the four buttons!

+RL.
 Wow, that’s the hardest question you’ve asked all night.
 I have so many and all for different reasons.
 For drummers I’d have to choose Buddy Rich and Steve Gadd.
 Buddy was my first major influence when I started playing at age 12 and I saw him many times before he passed.
 He never ceased to amaze me with his sheer power, creativity, and musicianship.
-Gadd is just an incredible player — probably the most influential drummer of the 20th century and it was his inspiration that prompted me to write my
+Gadd is just an incredible player — probably the most influential drummer of the 20th century and it was his inspiration that prompted me to write my Advanced Funk Studies book in 1980.

 Aaron Copeland and Samuel Barber are my favorite composers.
 Aaron Copeland was simply Americana put to music.
 I love all his work.
 Samuel Barber’s Adagio for Strings, in my opinion, is the most beautiful piece of music ever written.
 It actually brings tears to my eyes every time I hear it performed.